Emmotes/ic_spoilers/docs/minthara.md

 # Basic Information

-Minthara will be a new champion in the Feast of the Moon event on 6 November 2024.
+Minthara will be a new champion - potentially in the Feast of the Moon event on 6 November 2024.
+(It's possible they could be in a different event - we don't know yet.)

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">